 No. Once your enrollment level reaches full-time in your program of study, you automatically have the maximum budget possible for your degree.

-No. A disbursement is once the funds are sent from the lender to Liberty University.
+No. A disbursement is the process by which the funds are sent from the lender to Liberty University.
 Please see the definitions for disbursement and refund in the Glossary of Terms.
 Also, students can review the "How Disbursements Work" webpage for more details.

-A refund is sent to Higher One if a credit exists after all charges have been paid on the student's account.
+A refund is sent to BankMobile if a credit exists after all charges have been paid on the student's account.
 Please visit the Student Accounts refund homepage for more information.

-FAFSA is the Free Application for Federal Student Aid and can be completed easily on the web at www.fafsa.ed.gov.
-The application is maintained by the U.S. Department of Education and will evaluate each family's ability to help in paying for educational costs and determine federal aid eligibility.
+FAFSA is the Free Application for Federal Student Aid and can be completed easily on the web at https://fafsa.ed.gov.
+The application is maintained by the U.S. Department of Education and will evaluate a family's ability to help in paying for educational costs and determine federal aid eligibility.
 Students must complete a FAFSA annually prior to being eligible for any federal or institutional aid.
+Check out our FAFSA informational video.

-Students will sign-in with some personal information, including their PIN, on www.fafsa.ed.gov.
-Follow the steps to fill out basic demographic information, and then submit financial information using the IRS Data Retrieval Tool or from the previous year's taxes and W2s.
-Add Liberty's school code (010392).
-Once this is completed, submit the form by signing with the PIN.
+Students will sign-in with their FSA ID username and password on https://fafsa.ed.gov.
+Follow the steps to fill out basic demographic information, and submit the requested financial information.
+Don't forget to add Liberty's school code (010392).
+Once this is completed, submit the form by signing with the FSA ID.
 The FAFSA will be sent to Liberty University automatically.
-For more information about the IRS Data Retrieval Tool, visit this link.

 No. Grandparents, foster parents and legal guardians are not considered parents on this form unless they have legally adopted the student.